Zador-Pataki/Advanced-Machine-Learning-Projects/README.md

     <details><summary>tools.py</summary> Presents a function through which a part of our code is parallelized.
 Simply in order to speed up training for cross validation predictions.</details>

 ## Task 2 - Classifification of raw ECG data
+- Rank 3/168
+- Public-score: 0.858; Private-score: 0.856

+Given raw ECG data, our task was to classify data between 4 classes.
+These classes were imbalanced.
+Our stages of data processing were the following: idintifying and inverting inverted signals (generated due to misplacement of electrodes), extracting heartbeat templates, corresponding local hertbeat frequencies and QRS locations.
+To make our predictions, from the original signals and from this extracted information, we extracted features on which we trained boosted models.

+The feature extracted are seperated into three categories:
+- Signal features: general features that can be extracted from any signal
+- Expert features: ECG specific features
+- Learned features: features extracted via a neural network framework.

+In this repository, only the third approach is currently available, and so the same accuracies can not be accomplished with this code alone.

+After features are extracted, all features are combined, after which we perform feature extraction and final train a model to make predictions.

+### Code
+- __ExtendedNet.py__: In this file, the neural network class "ExtendedNet" is available.
+This neural network takes the entire ECG sequence, of an arbitrary length and generates one feature vector.
+This network was trained by applying an additional linear layer at the end to perform the classification.
+The Neural Netowrk architecture consists of a residual, bottle-neck 1D-convolutional architecture, which outputs a seuqence with a reduced lenght but higher dimensionality, followed by a bi-directional LSTM and a deep fully-connected block.
+- __ShortNet.py__: Using this architecture, we were not able to generate meaningful features.
+Further research would need to be done to leverege this architecture.
+The code consists of a lot of uncommented code, representing different strategies.
+The different strategies are the following.
+Apply LSTM layer on individual heartbeat templates to extract heartbeat features; then pass the resulting sequence of these heartbeat features through some final LSTM architecture.
+Different architectures were tried out.
+Alternatively we tried to leverage expert heartbeat features and then pass those through the final LSTM block.
+- __train.py__: A function which guides the training of "ExtendedNet"